akg192/CV/README.md

 Skills: Basic knowledge on Ansible, Docker & Terraform code changes and also interested in developing my skills in these areas.
 And interested in moving to Azure & Gcp so started working on these clouds.
 Can Relocate: Depends on the location and salary package.
 Preferred contract : Umowa praca.
+Preferred contact: Mail would be fine as I could check the JD and get back.
+Languages known: English - B2, Polish : A1, Hindi - C2 & Telugu - C2